X Xerobit

 Frequently asked questions

-Is the Base64 encoder really client-side?
+Is the base64 encoder and decoder really client-side?

 Yes.
 All encoding, decoding, and file processing happens in JavaScript running in your browser.
 You can verify this by opening DevTools → Network and watching: no request is sent when you click Encode or upload a file.
 You can also disconnect from the internet after the page loads and the tool keeps working.